-A Cartagena honeymoon is pure magic.
-This coastal gem seduces with its colonial splendor, romantic ambiance, and Spanish-meets-Caribbean flavor.
+A Cartagena honeymoon is unforgettable.
+This coastal gem seduces with its splendor, romantic ambiance, and Caribbean flair.
 It’s also one of the safest and most picturesque places in all of Colombia.
 Adding to its list of accolades is accessibility (direct flights), upscale accommodations, and pristine beaches.
 Simply put: This dreamy destination deserves a top spot on your honeymoon bucket list.

 As demand has increased, so have the number of flights.
 It’s a five-hour direct shot from New York (yup, that’s quicker than traveling to Los Angeles).
-There’s no time difference, so you won’t struggle with jet lag!
+There’s no time difference from the East Coast, so you won’t struggle with jet lag!

 Looking to catch some rays?
 Cartagena’s tropical climate and seaside setting make it a popular playa escape.
 Hop on a boat to Islas del Rosario for an afternoon of snorkeling and swimming with the dolphins, or set off to the white-sand shores and turquoise waters of Isla Barú, where you can kick back with a rum-based beverage and enjoy the ocean breeze.

 Cartagena is fascinating, exuberant, and sensual.
 Skip the itinerary and soak up the lively atmosphere as you stroll through Old Town.
 Take a break from exploring at the many outdoor cafes.
 Watch the performers in Plaza de Bolívar.
-Immerse yourself in the vivacious Colombian culture with a salsa class.
+Take a salsa class.
 Visit Museo Naval Del Caribe and Arte Moderno.
 Grab a cocktail at the myriad bars (Cafe del Mar is great for sunset drinks).
 After dinner, show off your new moves with a night of dancing at Cafe Havana, an iconic spot famed for its live music, cigars, and mojitos.

 Hidden behind an imposing wooden door in Old Town is Casa San Agustin.
 What was once a trio of colonial-era residences is now a serene oasis distinguished by its indoor-outdoor living spaces, sky-high ceilings adorned with original beams, soothing neutral tones, and hand-wrought iron details.
 Two miles outside the historic center, in the exclusive Bocagrande district, is the new InterContinental Cartagena de Indias, a hip and modern hotel with a stunning pool.
 Prefer to have an entire place to yourself?
 Oasis has a roster of 67 stylish and private properties available for rent throughout the city.